jullienl/HPE-COM-PowerShell-Library/README.md

 The HPE Compute Ops Management PowerShell library provides a set of cmdlets to manage and automate your HPE GreenLake environment.
 This library allows users to interact with HPE GreenLake and Compute Ops Management services directly from the PowerShell command line, enabling seamless integration into your existing automation workflows.

-Development is ongoing, with the goal to add broad support for the entire API set.
+Development is ongoing, and the library will be continuously updated to support new features as they are released by HPE.

-Review `/Examples/sample.ps1` to see how the module can be used to accomplish some of the tasks.

 ## Key Features

+This library provides a variety of key features for managing HPE GreenLake and Compute Ops Management.
+Here are the main features:

-- **Authentication**: Connect to HPE GreenLake using single-factor authentication.
+- **Authentication**: Connect to HPE GreenLake using single-factor authentication with or without an existing workspace.
 - **Workspace Management**: Create and manage HPE GreenLake workspaces.
 - **Session Tracking**: Automatically track sessions with the global session tracker `$HPEGreenLakeSession`.
-- **User Management**: Invite and manage users within your HPE GreenLake environment.
+- **User Management**: Invite and manage users within your HPE GreenLake environment, assign roles.
 - **Resource Management**: Manage resources such as servers, storage, and networking within your HPE GreenLake environment.
+- **Service Provisioning**: Provision services like Compute Ops Management, manage service roles and subscriptions.
+- **Device Management**: Add devices individually or in bulk using CSV files, manage device subscriptions and auto-subscriptions, set device locations and connect devices to services.
+- **Server configuration Management**: Create and apply BIOS, storage, OS, and firmware settings.
+Manager group and apply configurations to groups of servers.
+- **Security and Compliance**: Manage iLO security settings and run inventory and compliance checks.
+- **Job Scheduling and Execution**: Schedule and execute various tasks like firmware updates, OS installations, and sustainability reports.
+- **Notification and Integration**: Enable email notifications for service events and summaries, integrate with external services like ServiceNow.
+- **Appliance Management**: Add HPE OneView and Secure Gateway appliances, upgrade HPE OneView appliances.
-- **Monitoring and Alerts**: Set up monitoring and alerts for your resources to ensure optimal performance and uptime.
+- **Monitoring and Alerts**: Monitor alerts for your resources to ensure optimal performance and uptime.
 - **Reporting**: Generate detailed reports on resource usage, performance, and other metrics.
 - **Automation**: Automate repetitive tasks and workflows using PowerShell scripts and cmdlets.
 - **Integration**: Seamlessly integrate with other tools and platforms using REST APIs and webhooks.
 - **Security**: Implement security best practices and manage access control for your HPE GreenLake environment.

-The HPE Compute Ops Management PowerShell library includes a comprehensive set of cmdlets to manage various aspects of your HPE GreenLake environment and any existing Compute Ops Management service instances.
+These features collectively provide a comprehensive set of cmdlets to manage various aspects of your HPE GreenLake environment and any existing Compute Ops Management service instances.

 For a complete list of cmdlets and their detailed usage, refer to the module's help documentation using the `Get-Help` cmdlet.

 ## Latest release

-1.0.7 |
+1.0.8 |
 ------------ |
 [![PS Gallery][GL-master-psgallery-badge]][GL-master-psgallery-link] |

 ## Requirements

 - **PowerShell Version**: 5.1 or higher
-- **Supported PSEditions**: Desktop, Core
+- **Supported PowerShell Editions**: Desktop, Core
+- **HPE Account**: Required to connect to the HPE GreenLake platform and any Compute Ops Management services
-- **HPE Account**: If you do not have an HPE Account, you can create one at https://common.cloud.hpe.com.

-    > **Note**: To learn how to create an HPE account, see [Getting started with HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-497192AA-FDC2-49C5-B572-0D2F58A23745.html)
+    > **Note**: If you do not have an HPE Account, you can create one [here](https://common.cloud.hpe.com).
+To learn how to create an HPE account, see [Getting started with HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-497192AA-FDC2-49C5-B572-0D2F58A23745.html)

     > **Note**: To interact with an HPE GreenLake workspace and a Compute Ops Management instance using this library, you must have at least the ***Observer*** role for both ***HPE GreenLake Platform*** and ***Compute Ops Management*** service managers.
 This role grants view-only privileges.
 For modification capabilities, you need either the ***Operator*** (view and edit privileges) or the ***Administrator*** (view, edit, and delete privileges) role.
 Alternatively, you can create a custom role that meets your specific access requirements.